FMCSA Modifies Temporary Waiver for Paper Medical Certificates Amid NRII Transition

 Stay Ahead of the Latest Compliance News

 Don’t let changing compliance requirements catch you off guard.
-Foley's user-friendly DOT compliance platform helps you manage all your screening and compliance programs in one centralized location with alerts that keep you informed and on the road, including notifications of medical certificate expirations with sufficient time to schedule DOT physicals and get new med cards for your drivers.
-Get your free demo now to stay ahead of the digital medical certificate changes.
+Foley's user-friendly DOT compliance and monitoring platform helps you manage all your screening and compliance programs in one centralized location with alerts that keep you informed and on the road, including notifications of medical certificate expirations with sufficient time to schedule DOT physicals and get new med cards - both paper and digital - for your drivers.

 Related Articles